kubeshop/botkube-docs/content/installation/Mattermost/_index.md

 #### 2. Create BotKube user
 To create a BotKube user, if not already created, proceed to the menu and Get a team invite link.
 Logout from the admin account and paste the link in the address bar and create a user with the username **BotKube**.

+{{% notice note %}}
+You can also use a custom username for your bot.
+However, it needs to be passed during BotKube installation in one of the further steps.
+{{% /notice%}}

 ![mm_botkube_user](/images/mm_botkube_user.png)

 #### 3. Manage Roles for BotKube user